John Warnock: Career

 In late 1986, Warnock invented Adobe Illustrator, a computer drawing program that used lines and Bézier curves to render infinitely scalable graphics.
 He initially developed it to automate many of the manual tasks utilized by his wife, Marva, a graphic designer.
 Illustrator was released in early 1987.

 In the spring of 1991, Warnock outlined a system called "Camelot", inventing the Portable Document Format (PDF) file-format.
 The goal of Camelot was to "effectively capture documents from any application, send electronic versions of these documents anywhere, and view and print these documents on any machines [sic]".
 Warnock's document contemplated:

 Imagine if the IPS (Interchange PostScript) viewer is also equipped with text searching capabilities.
 In this case the user could find all documents that contain a certain word or phrase, and then view that word or phrase in context within the document.
 Entire libraries could be archived in electronic form...

 The new PDF format, though, was slow to gain industry traction and Warnock noted that "the industry 'did not get it.

 One of Adobe's popular typefaces, Warnock, is named after him.

 Warnock held twenty patents.
 In addition to Adobe Systems, he was or had been on the board of directors at ebrary, Hiball, Knight-Ridder, Octavo Corporation, Netscape Communications, and Salon Media Group.
 Warnock was a past chairman of the Tech Museum of Innovation in San Jose.
 He was on the board of trustees of the American Film Institute, the Sundance Institute and the Folger Shakespeare Library.

 His hobbies included photography, skiing, web development, painting, hiking, curation of rare scientific books, and historical Native American objects.

+Warnock's early career and interests are described in the book Programmers at Work, a collection of interviews published by Microsoft Press.

 Philanthropy

 A strong supporter of higher education, Warnock and his wife, Marva, have supported three presidential-endowed chairs in computer science, mathematics, and fine arts at the University of Utah, and also an endowed chair in medical research at Stanford University.
-In 2003, Warnock and his wife donated 200,000 shares of Adobe Systems (valued at over $5.7 million) to the University of Utah as the main gift for a new engineering building.
-The John E. and Marva M. Warnock Engineering Building was completed in 2007 and houses the Scientific Computing and Imaging Institute and the Dean of the University of Utah College of Engineering.
+In 2003, Warnock and his wife donated 200,000 shares of Adobe Systems, Inc. to the University of Utah as a cornerstone gift enabling completion of a new engineering building, now the John E. and Marva M. Warnock Engineering Building (WEB).
+The WEB was completed in 2007 and houses the Scientific Computing and Imaging Institute and the Dean of the University of Utah College of Engineering.
 John and Marva have also personally assisted with cataract surgeries led by Geoffrey Tabin on missions to reverse blindness in least developed countries.
 They endowed a chair at the Moran Eye Center, which supports work to treat preventable blindness in Utah and around the world.
 John was also the Founding Chairman of the Tech Museum of Innovation from 1995 to 1999.

 Warnock, the commencement speaker for the University of Utah Class of 2020, advised: "The rest of your life is not a spectator sport.
 Your job in life is to be an active player, to make the world a better place."